 Now that you have your education blog set up, it’s time to write and publish your first blog post.
 To craft the perfect blog post, check out our in-depth guide on How to Write A Blog Post.
 Here we will go over specific tips for an education blog.

 1. Brainstorm Topics

-You should brainstorm 100 topic ideas for you Education blog.
-This will ensure that you always have content to write about in your Education blog.
+You should brainstorm 100 topic ideas for your education blog.
+This will ensure that you always have content to write about in your education blog.

 Here are a few Education blog post ideas, you can potentially cover in your Education blog: